-PUMLUMON, pronounced “Pimlimmon” – is the highest summit in the Cambrian Mountains of Mid-Wales and dominates the countryside of north Ceredigion.
+PUMLUMON, pronounced “Pimlimmon” and known as “Plynlimon” in English – is the highest summit in the Cambrian Mountains of Mid-Wales and dominates the countryside of north Ceredigion.
 Three rivers, the Severn, the Rheidol and the Wye, descend from these mountains through dramatic and varied scenery to the coast at Aberystwyth, while a fourth, the Teifi, heads south towards Cardigan (Aberteifi).

 The wild summits, rolling foothills, and deep valleys of the Pumlumon massif have for centuries acted as a formidable barrier, making this one of the least-known parts of Wales.
 Today, the remote, peaceful atmosphere and lack of urban centres and development are among the area’s greatest assets.

 In the Middle Ages, the Cistercian abbey of Strata Florida (in Welsh, Ystrad Fflur, or plain of flowers) controlled the economy of this hill country.
 The abbey owned extensive tracts of land, mainly managed for profitable sheep-farming, and also exploited the rivers and lakes for fishing and the area’s mineral resources.
 The monks built a good network of roads, including reputedly the first bridge at Devil’s Bridge (or Pontarfynach = bridge over the monks’ river), which brought pilgrims to the abbey itself and traders from far afield to the lucrative fairs held four times a year at Ffair-rhos.